itspriddle/notes/quartz/hosting-on-github-pages.md

         uses: actions/deploy-pages@v4
 ```

-With the workflow setup, every push on this (itspriddle/notes.priddle.xyz)
-project will trigger a build and deployment of the Quartz site.
+With the workflow setup, every push on this (itspriddle/notes.priddle.xyz) project will trigger a build and deployment of the Quartz site.

+---

+More notes:

+- Ran `git update-index --assume-unchanged content/.gitkeep` and then `ln -s ~/Sites/xyz.priddle.notes content` on my local machine.
+That way when I'm playing with Quartz itself, it will have a copy of my notes present.
+- I added `/content` to `.git/info/exclude` to tell git to ignore the symlink.

 [1]: https://quartz.jzhao.xyz
 [2]: http://github.com/jackyzha0/quartz